SergeyGaluzov/OS_Labs/Lab3/README.md

 ##### The purpose of the Lab3 is to create the process scheduler simulator that can organise different processes into the order for executing by system.

-My variant is 7 so I've created the Process Scheduler Simulator based on **algorithm PQ (Priority Queuing)**.
+I've created the Process Scheduler Simulator based on **algorithm PQ (Priority Queuing)**.

 ## Process structure: